Schwannomatosis

 Surgery or other procedures may be needed to treat serious symptoms or complications.

 - Stereotactic radiosurgery.
 This procedure delivers radiation to the tumor without the need to cut into the body.
-Stereotactic radiosurgery might be an option to remove acoustic neuromas related to NF2 while preserving hearing.
+Stereotactic radiosurgery might be an option to control tumor growth linked to NF2-related schwannomatosis while helping to preserve hearing.

 Cancer treatment

-If tumors become cancerous, they're treated with standard cancer therapies, such as surgery, chemotherapy and radiation therapy.
+Tumors linked to schwannomatosis rarely turn into cancer.
+If they do, they're treated with standard cancer therapies, such as surgery, chemotherapy and radiation therapy.
 Early diagnosis and treatment are the most important factors for a good outcome.

 Pain medicines